Race and sexuality: Asian women

 Several studies have shown that East Asian women are ranked as the most desired women in dating.
 Research has found that Asian women are considered the most desirable because Asian women's physical features are perceived as more feminine, and therefore more attractive than white women's.

-An Asian fetish focusing on East Asian, Southeast Asian and to an extent South Asian women has been documented in Australasia, North America, and Scandinavia.
+An Asian fetish focusing on East Asian, Southeast Asian and to an extent South Asian women has been documented in Australasia, North America, and Scandinavia amongst groups of white men.

 According to a 2008 article from the Washington and Lee Journal of Civil Rights and Social Justice by Sunny Woan, the modern "Asian fetish" originates from Western imperialism.
 Western men deployed overseas found Asian women physically attractive, innocent, and sexually superior to white women.
 These stereotypes became widespread when Western men returned to their home countries, and may be linked to the over-representation of Asian women in pornography, as well as the mail-order bride phenomenon.

-Arab and Middle Eastern women
+Middle Eastern and North African women

 According to multiple articles, the West's fetishization of fully covered Arab women has led to the stereotype that Arab women and women from the Muslim world are oppressed and therefore submissive.
 When French armies invaded Algeria, Algerian women appeared to have been more modestly dressed and covered from their head to toes.
 Many French photographers tried to pay Algerian women to remove part of their religious attire and pose for photos to make French postcards.
 Joseph Massad talks about how the West's interpretation of Arab culture has painted the stereotype of Arab women being exotic and desirable.
 Massad's book was largely influenced by Edward Said's book Orientalism.